noodlecollie/wzl-musicmgr/docs/conventions.md

 * **A:** One phrase before the main drop.
 Useful for mixing tracks with no breakdown in-between.
 * **B:** One phrase before the build-up to the main drop.
 Useful for mixing tracks where the breakdown of the outgoing track meshes with the build-up of the incoming track.
 * **C:** TBD.

+## Hot Cue Colours

+* <span style="background-color: #00ff00">__</span> **Green:** Default.
+No specific meaning.
+* <span style="background-color: #2b32ff">__</span> **Blue:** The usual mix-in point for this hot cue is preceded by some kind of grace period, in addition to the usual runway.
+This could mean, for example, that there is a 16-beat mini-breakdown before a drop; although the hot cue is still assigned notionally to the drop, the mix-in process will need to take this extra feature of the track into account.
+* <span style="background-color: #26c5ff">__</span> **Turquoise:** This hot cue does not have the usual phrase's worth of runway before its mix-in point.
+Be careful when mixing here, as there is not as much prep time as usual.
+* <span style="background-color: #bc38ff">__</span> **Purple:** This hot cue marks a specific point in a track that may be jumped to directly, eg. a drop.
+It should not be used for mixing in under normal circumstances, as it does not provide any runway.

 ## Gating